AKotov-dev/SnappyCleaner/README.md

 - scleaner --auto (clean up without kernels and orphans)
 - Repairs the RPM database

-After installation, SnappyCleaner goes to the Utilities-System menu and starts with a shortcut, or with the 'scleaner' command from under a normal user ('scleaner --auto-auto' - cleaning without taking into account kernels and orphans).
+After installation, SnappyCleaner goes to the `Utilities-System` menu and starts with a shortcut, or with the `scleaner` command from under a normal user (`scleaner --auto-auto` - cleaning without taking into account kernels and orphans).
 Requires root privileges.

 Developed and tested only on Mageia Linux-7/8.